I’ve plotted a typical spirulina amino acid profile below, the essential amino acids have a star beside them (*).

 Is Spirulina a Complete Protein?

-The main thing that determines whether or not a protein is “complete” is the relative percentage of each essential amino acid group.
+- The relative percentage of each essential amino acid group.

 Complete Protein (min %)

-Based on those numbers, spirulina is a complete protein.
+Based on those numbers, spirulina has the essential amino acid distribution required of a complete protein.

 The only issue is how are you going to eat a lot of it?
 While seaweed is nutritious, typically we only sprinkle it on top of meals or have a few dried pieces of it.